County Bridge Program

 - Mt.
 Lassen Drive Bridge is located in Marinwood over Miller Creek near the intersection with Lucas Valley Road.
 Visit the project web page for more information.

-Muir Woods Road Improvements in Muir Woods National Monument
+Frank Valley Road Improvements near Muir Woods National Monument

-For more information on the project including specifics relating to the environmental process please visit the National Park Service webpage below:
+For more information on the project including specifics relating to the environmental process please visit the National Park Service webpage.

 Muir Woods and Frank Valley Roads Parking Restrictions & Muir Woods National Monument Reservations

-The NPS is handling the parking reservation system that would support management of visitation to levels that meet park goals for safety, natural resource preservation, visitor experience, and public access.
-The reservation system is intended to be a long-term measure that will allow the park to work with visitors in advance of their arrival so that congestion, and its related impacts, can be minimized and the quality of the experience enhanced.
-NPS is also enhancing the Muir Woods Shuttle program to support access to the national monument.
-Parking restrictions through bollards and no parking zones have been implemented along Frank Valley Road and additional restrictions may be initiated to support the reservation system implementation.
+In January 2018, NPS implemented a parking reservation system that supports management of visitation to levels that meet park goals for safety, natural resource preservation, visitor experience, and public access.
+The reservation system provides a long-term measure that will allow the park to work with visitors in advance of their arrival so that congestion, and its related impacts, can be minimized and the quality of the experience enhanced.
+NPS has also enhanced the Muir Woods Shuttle program to support access to the national monument.
+Parking restrictions such as traffic barriers, bollards and no parking zones have been implemented along Frank Valley Road and Muir Woods Road.
+Additional restrictions may be initiated to support the NPS reservation system.

 Subscribe to be notified of Muir Woods updates